People never used to see Greyhounds as pets. They were more of a commodity, used either as a hunting dog or a racer.

 If your hound is not allowed on the furniture s/he will need a soft bed of some sort.

 Greyhounds are also great nesters.
 They love to dig up their bed and make a big pile of bedding.

-This is why we always have layers on Yogi's beds.
+This is why we always have layers on Sunny's beds.
 He has his basic bed with a duvet on top and a couple of blankets so he can pile things up as he likes.

-As for toys, some love to play and others not so much.
+Some pet Greyhounds love to play and others not so much.

 Radley had Harvey, his pink rabbit.
 He loved to play with him, sleep with him and carry him around.

 He cost £1 from a local charity shop and he's still in one piece.
 In fact I still have him sitting on top of the wardrobe in my bedroom.